TheFallenWarrior/FFOnline/README.md

 FFOnline is a Java reimplementation of the original NES release of Final Fantasy 1, inspired by Multi-User Dungeons (MUDs).
 It is a learning project for me to explore online game server programming.

-FFOnline is being designed to be reasonably true to FF1, converted to a text-based game format.
+FFOnline is being designed to be reasonably true to FF1, but as a text-based game.
 Because of that, it plays quite different from a regular MUD, since each player controls a 4-character party and roleplaying and player-to-player interaction are very limited.

 The game is still in development and as of now, it's not yet functional.